Mariko Yashida: Age of Apocalypse

+Demon Days

+An alternate version of Mariko Yashida appears as the protagonist of the miniseries Demon Days, written and illustrated by Peach Momoko.
+In this universe, which blends elements from Marvel comics with Japanese folklore, Mariko discovers she is the daughter of an oni, and is pursued by her sister Ogin (a character with traits of Marvel characters Silver Samurai and Ogun), who seeks revenge on Mariko for mysterious reasons.
+In the follow-up miniseries Demon Wars, also by Momoko, Mariko is tasked with resolving a civil war between two sects of yokai.

 Exiles

 In an alternate universe (Earth-2109), Mariko Yashida was Sunfire and a member of the Exiles from Exiles #2 (September, 2001) until her death in Exiles #37 (January, 2004) of their ongoing series.
 In the 2109 alternate universe, she had the same powers as her 616 Marvel Universe counterpart Sunfire and Sunpyre.
 This version was created by Judd Winick and Mike McKone.
 A Japanese citizen and a member of the X-Men in her reality, she was one of Marvel's few openly homosexual characters.
 She has a relationship with one reality's version of Spider-Woman (Mary Jane Watson).

 Reception

 Sunfire's open homosexuality has attracted some interest after coming out in Exiles #11.
 Her death has also garnered some attention.
 Perry Moore includes her as an example of the poor treatment of gay superheroes, paralleling the earlier Women in Refrigerators.

-Judd Winick has been accused of pursuing some broader social agenda, making Sunfire gay being one of his ideas used to support this notion, as he explains in an interview with Comic Book Resources:
+Judd Winick states he has been accused of pursuing a broader social agenda, despite only writing a few stories with socially-relevant themes, as he explains in an interview with Comic Book Resources: